-Exterior Garage Door Components
+Exterior Parts of A Garage Door

 Decorative Hardware – These dress up the front of your door and set it apart from the rest of the garage doors in your neighborhood.
 The door diagrammed above features strap hinges and latches.
 You can also add things like pull handles, ring pulls, and clavos.